 Four Kingdom System

-Four kingdom classification was given by Copeland in 1956, the system was based on Monera, Protista, Animals, and Plants.
+The system of the Four Kingdom Classification was given by Copeland in 1956, the system was based on Monera, Protista, Animals, and Plants.

 Five kingdom classification

 The five-kingdom classification was introduced In 1969 by R.H.
-Whittaker, the kingdoms were as follow: Monera, Protista, Fungi, Plantae, and Animalia.
+Whittaker.
+The kingdoms were as follows: Monera, Protista, Fungi, Plantae, and Animalia.

 Six Kingdom Classification